-Meaning of P0136 engine trouble code is : P0136 if your catalytic convertor fails completely, you eventually won't be able to keep the car running.
+Meaning of P0136 engine trouble code is a kind of powertrain trouble code and P0136 if your catalytic convertor fails completely, you eventually won't be able to keep the car running.
 Your gas mileage will also be terrible, so you should try and fix it as soon as you can.
-Unfortunately, the average replacement cost is around $2,000 and you can't do it yourself unless you're an experienced mechanic.
+Unfortunately, the average replacement cost is around $2,140 and you can't do it yourself unless you're an experienced mechanic.

 P0136 Possible Solution:

 Gasoline engines use spark plugs to cause an explosion of fuel within the cylinder.
 In a properly timed engine, this explosion occurs at the proper moment to send the piston to the bottom of the cylinder and provide power to the drive shaft.
 If the plug wires are out of sequence, the explosion occurs at the wrong time.
 The improper timing of the explosion sometimes pushes the cylinder the wrong direction or interferes with the turning of the crank.
 As a result, the engine stutters or backfires, if it runs at all.